U.S. antitrust regulator loses bid to revive Qualcomm case

-(Reuters) - A U.S. appeals court on Wednesday handed a victory to Qualcomm Inc, declining to reconsider an August decision that dismissed the U.S. Federal Trade Commission’s antitrust case against the chip designer.
+(Reuters) - A U.S. appeals court on Wednesday handed a victory to Qualcomm Inc QCOM.O, declining to reconsider an August decision that dismissed the U.S. Federal Trade Commission's antitrust case against the chip designer.

 In a brief order, the U.S. 9th Circuit Court of Appeals said it would not rehear arguments over whether the San Diego, California-based company had engaged in anticompetitive patent-licensing practices to keep a monopoly on the market for modem chips that connect smart phones to wireless data networks.